oneeve8/kobble-data/content/tutorialnarrative3.md

 You may want to organise and manage other kinds of content, such as projects and to do lists.

-You may want to keep track of work related information; or personal information.
+You may want to keep track of work related information, or personal information.

-Let’s talk about some content management ideas.
+So, in this video, I’ll share soLet’s talk about some content management ideas.

 Another icon is a folder.
 Tapping the folder will open or close it.
 The folder must be open in order to move content into  it